KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 For that reason this document will use the term displaymapping.

 The displaymapping for this extension is chosen from ITU BT.2100 which is the standard for HDR TV and broadcast content creation.
-This standard uses the perceptual quantizer as transfer function, ie to go from display light values to non linear output values.
+This standard uses the perceptual quantizer as transfer function, ie to go from relative linear light (display light) values to non linear output values.
 The function is selected based on minimizing visual artefacts from color banding according to the Barten Ramp.
 Resulting on very slight visible banding on panels with 10 bits per colorchannel.
 On panels with 12 bits there is no visible banding artefacts when using the perceptual qantizer.